erebelo/aws-docker/nginx/README.md

 2. Generate or renew certificate files:

-    **NOTE**: if an error message similar to _**Another instance of Certbot is already running**_ occurs during the creation of the SSL/TLS Certificate Wildcard, it is essential to terminate the existing Certbot process before proceeding.
+    **NOTE**: if an error message similar to _**Another instance of Certbot is already running**_ occurs during the creation of the Wildcard SSL/TLS Certificate, it is essential to terminate the existing Certbot process before proceeding.
 In this case, run the commands below:

     ```
     # Find certbot process: